ivogeorg/ce-learning-progression-004-06-12/learning-progression-with-la-schema.md

 ## 2. Lab kit

 The lab kit is described in detail in a [separate page](lab-kit.md).
+Please, make sure you read the care and safety instructions embedded for most of the kit components.

 ##### Parts for progression